 The Instructions and Definitions of the Guidelines may be incorporated into a party's Interrogatories or Request for Production of Documents by the following statement: "The Uniform Instructions and Definitions For Use in Discovery Requests are incorporated herein."
 If this statement, or a substantially similar statement, is placed in the party's Interrogatories or Request for Production of Documents, the Court will deem the Instructions and Definitions of these Guidelines to be incorporated by reference therein.
-If a specific discovery request is incorporated into a party's Interrogatories or Request for Production of Documents, the request should state "(Standard Interrogatory No. \\)" or "(Standard Document Request No. \\\)."
+If a specific discovery request is incorporated into a party's Interrogatories or Request for Production of Documents, the request for Production of Documents, the request for Production of Documents, the request should state "(Standard Interrogatory No. )" or "(Standard Document Request No. )."